 What are interpersonal skills?

-- Interpersonal soft skills: Natural parts of your personality that help you deal with people, like openness and positivity
+- Interpersonal soft skills: Natural parts of your personality that help you connect well with people, like openness and patience

 - Interpersonal hard skills: People skills that you learn in school or at work, such as technical writing and foreign languages

 Below are 12 interpersonal skills examples.
 We also explain why interpersonal skills are important, how you can demonstrate them on your CV and cover letter, show them in interviews, and develop them further.

 Excellent interpersonal skills can make a huge difference in how others view you and even help you find a new job.